Postgraduate Course: Hydrocarbons (EASC11004)

 On completion of this course, the student will be able to:

-- Draw on a broad and integrated knowledge of the basic principles and industrial applications of petroleum geochemistry, subsurface fluids, and wireline well logging.
+- Draw on a broad and integrated knowledge of the basic principles and industrial applications of petroleum geology, petroleum geochemistry, subsurface fluids, geophysical exploration and wireline well logging.

-- Display detailed knowledge of the plays in the Northern and Southern North Sea.
+- Display detailed knowledge of the plays in the North and South North Sea.